PoCInnovation/Elivia/back/README.md

 ## Description

 As explained in the main README, Elivia is a vocal assistant and this is her back end.
-In this repository, you will find the IA itself, the packages added to the IA and the websocket server linking it with the front end.
+In this repository, you will find the AI itself, the packages added to the AI and the websocket server linking it with the front end.

 ## Quick start